Consultant Developmental Paediatrician

 Locum Staff Specialist in Endocrinology, St George Hospital

-Conjoint Associate Lecturer, UNSW Medicine
+Conjoint Associate Lecturer, UNSW School of Medicine

 Dr Thaw Dar Htet is a consultant endocrinologist who is committed to providing excellent quality patient care.
 She underwent endocrinology training at St Vincent’s Hospital, Sydney.
 She also holds a Master of Science in Diabetes and Endocrinology from the Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
 She is currently undertaking a PhD Project at Garvan Institute of Medical Research through University of New South Wales (UNSW).
 Her PhD Project is a study of personalised management of pre-diabetes and type 2 diabetes mellitus.
 Her research has compassed gestation diabetes, type 2 diabetes and pre‐diabetes, polycystic ovary syndrome and bone disorders and her research has been presented in international and national conferences and published in peer- reviewed journals.